platformspec/site/docs/spec/workflow-and-usage.md

 # Workflow and Usage of the Platform Specification

+Let's now look into how to put the Platform Specification to good use...

 The Platform Specification provides a structured approach to defining and managing cloud platforms in a consistent, repeatable manner.
 By following this workflow, organizations can seamlessly construct and manage their cloud platforms from definition to deployment using Infrastructure as Code (IaC) tooling.
-This section outlines the four-step process for utilizing the Platform Specification effectively:
+This section outlines the four-step process for utilizing the Platform Specification effectively.

 ![Workflow](./workflow-light.svg){style="display: block; margin: 0 auto" .light-only}
 ![Workflow](./workflow-dark.svg){style="display: block; margin: 0 auto" .dark-only}

+## Preface: The Components

+**platform.yaml:**

+**Blueprints:**

+**Infrastructure as Code Builder/Engine:**

+**Cloud Platform:**

 ## Step 1: Construct the `platform.yaml` (or `platform.json`)
 The first step in building a cloud platform using the Platform Specification is writing the `platform.yaml` file.
 This YAML (or JSON) file acts as the blueprint for the entire platform, containing details about: